microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_BreakpointLocation" class="anchor"></a>BreakpointLocation

-Properties of a breakpoint location returned from the 'breakpointLocations' request.
+Properties of a breakpoint location returned from the `breakpointLocations` request.

 ```typescript
 interface BreakpointLocation {